Investors turn their backs on "robot" hedge funds

 Whereas the sector was negatively correlated to the S&P index over the 23 years from 1990 and the 13 years from 2000, it was positively correlated over the five years from 2009.

 Troy Gayeski, partner at fund of funds firm Skybridge, sold most CTAs in 2009.
-He questions whether poor returns in 2011, when conditions were favourable, are a sign the sector's volume of assets will prevent the return of good performance in future.
+He questions whether poor returns in 2011, when conditions were favorable, are a sign the sector's volume of assets will prevent the return of good performance in future.

 "That's the million-dollar question," Gayeski said.
 "Up until 2011 we thought there was no evidence for that, but 2011 made us question the use of CTAs in general."